IBIC/birthdaycard/README.md

 There are two ways to download this program.
 Use the first method if you do not have `git` installed, or are not comfortable with `git`.

 1. As a zip file from Github
-	1. Download the zip file from [IBIC/birthdaycard](https://github.com/IBIC/birthdaycard)
+	1. Download the zip file from [IBIC/birthdaycard](https://github.com/IBIC/birthdaycard/archive/master.zip)
-	2. Extract the zip file `birthdaycard-master.zip` to the top of the main directory
+	2. Extract the zip file `birthdaycard-master.zip` in your home directory
 	3. A new folder named `birthdaycard-master` will be created
-	4. This is where the program will be ran from for all users
+	4. You can change into this directory to run the example.

 2. Using Git